Name – Amita Puri

 Industry – Healthcare

-- This is a job which requires a lot of patience not only with your client but also in your career.
+- The job as Clinical Psychologist requires a lot of patience not only with your client but also in your career.

 - One has to be empathetic, warm and patient.